close

 Permanent residency in Germany

-If you wish to remain in Germany indefinitely, but you do not meet all of the requirements for German citizenship, or you do not want to give up your original citizenship, you might consider applying for a permanent residence permit instead.
+If you wish to remain in Germany indefinitely, but you do not meet all of the requirements for German citizenship, you might consider applying for a permanent residence permit instead.

 Read also